AleksandrRogachev94/AleksandrRogachev94.github.io/_posts/2017-03-18-study_helper_rails_project.markdown

 Now (after completing ruby part at Flatiron school) I need to say that after my story with C++ at the university, I fell in love Ruby.
 It is amazingly beautiful and lexical.
 As for me, it makes programmers happier.
 Of course it is not as fast and effective as, for example, C++, but it is worth.
 In web development we do not chase every fraction of a second and do not implement very complex resource-consuming algorithms.
 Ruby is perfect for its tasks.
 It allows us to write awesome web apps easily and quickly.
 Rails, in its turn, makes a lot of magic for us to concentrate on real, actual tasks, not the common ones (like handling HTTP protocol, complex routing and so on, so on, so on).
 And I love the idea of “convention over configuration”.
 It is really convenient and saves our time.

-Here is a github repo:
+Here is the github repo:

 [https://github.com/AleksandrRogachev94/study-helper](https://github.com/AleksandrRogachev94/study-helper)